How Do You Get a Songwriting Publishing Deal? Finding a Music Publisher

 It’s intimidating, it takes a lot of confidence, but it’s a priceless way of spending your time.
-As a singer it’s so important that people know who you are, you need to talk to everyone about who you are, what you sing and so on.
+As a singer or artist, it’s so important that people know who you are, you need to talk to everyone about who you are, what you sing and so on.
 Some of the best ways to network are by:

 - Going to events where there could be publishers.